bkraft4257/tic2/docs/source/other/singularity_images.md

 in my tmp directory, which I copied to /cenc/software/heudiconv. (the /cenc mount was evidently not available to docker)

-But, you can get alocal copy if you want it:
+But, you can get a local copy if you want it:

 * $ docker pull nipy/heudiconv
 * $ docker pull poldracklab/fmriprep